Grzana/cookies_plugin/README.md

 > plugin responsible for downloading information from the user in relation to GDPR

+Built on pure Vanilla JS + styling in CSS.
+No frameworks or libraries used.

 ## The plugin meets the following assumptions:

 * Can be embedded anywhere on the page (head or body).